-How to Expand Input and Output for a Microcontroller
+How to Expand Input and Output for a Microcontrollers Circuit Board

 When working through practice boards and schematics very early on in my education, I remember more than once thinking about simply increasing the board size so that I could fit my components properly and make routing easier.
 It definitely would not have helped, and I’m glad I persevered in finding solutions through the challenges, but there are still times in my career where I’ve looked at the necessities of devices and wished I could just make their boards bigger.